StakeNow/SIWT-Deprecated/readme.md

 }
 ```

-For this example we'll write this endpoint in Node.js using Express:
+For this example you will write this endpoint in Node.js using Express:

 ```
 const express = require('express')